westonrobot/robotics101/lab_sessions/lab1/prelab.md

 **IMPORTANT** : You will need to format the USB drive, so backup your data on the USB drive first.

 After creation, verify you can boot from your USB drive.
-Usually you can choose which disk to boot from by pressing F2 or F10 at the boot screen.
+Usually you can choose which disk to boot from by pressing F2 or F10 or ESC at the boot screen.
 Search the Internet for information specific to your computer brand and model.
 If unable to boot from USB, try disabling secure boot/fast boot in BIOS configuration.

 ### 2. Disk Partition